Youth With You season 1: Main

-Lay Zhang is a representative of the youth producers in Youth With You.
-He hopes that he can share his stage experience in this show and helps the trainees to have huge progress.
-In the program, Zhang and the other coaches will teach the trainees how to perform better on the stage with a professional and rigorous attitude.
-He will become a strict mentor during the process of trainees' competition.
-Zhang returned as the production director (PD) and presenter from Idol Producer, the first official season of iQIYI’s survival show series.
+Lay Zhang served as a representative of the youth producers in Youth With You.
+He hoped to share his stage experience in this show and helped the trainees to have huge progress.
+In this program, Lay and the other coaches taught the trainees how to perform better on the stage with a professional and rigorous attitude.
+He became a strict mentor during the process of their competition.
+Lay returned as the production director (PD) and presenter from the first season of Idol Producer.